Evidence for cloud-to-cloud variations in the ratio of polarized thermal dust emission to starlight polarization: Results

 To investigate whether this offset is due to some stars in our sample not tracing the full column, we examine the angle differences for stars located at greater distances (beyond 2\,kpc) compared to the {\textit{Planck}} data.
 As shown in Fig.~\ref{fig:disttribution} (left), the offset decreases to a median value of 3.2$^\circ$.
 Accounting for a sign flip, the offset that we observed is small and consistent in magnitude with that reported by \cite{Planck2018}.
 A Kolmogorov–Smirnov (K-S) test between the distributions of $\Delta\Psi_{s/v}$ for the 450-2000 pc versus the $>2000$ pc samples shows that the distributions are consistent with each other (K-S statistic of 0.13 and a $p$-value of 0.44).
 This suggests that the choice of distance cut does not strongly affect the overall $\Delta \Psi_{s/v}$ distribution and that differences in distance alone do not explain the observed angle offset.
 Furthermore, since stars beyond 2 kpc may lie behind the furthest clouds in the region \citep{Pelgrims2024}, it is unlikely that incomplete column tracing is responsible for the slope discrepancy seen between our fits and those of previous works.

-Therefore, the small median angle offset is more likely due to beam mismatch or residual miscalibration errors, rather than the distance selection of the stars.
-Variations in dust properties (composition, alignment efficiency) across clouds could also offer a plausible explanation for the origin of the offset.
+Therefore, the small median angle offset is more likely due to beam mismatch, bandpass mismatch or residual miscalibration errors, rather than the distance selection of the stars.
+However, we expect beam-related effects to be subdominant at the coarse angular resolution adopted in this work (\texttt{Nside = 256}, $\sim14$~arcmin).
+We verified this by performing Gaussian-smoothing tests, which did not affect our main results.
+We also considered the potential impact of bandpass mismatch.
+Throughout this work, we used the Planck PR4 polarization maps, in which bandpass mismatch is explicitly modeled and corrected during mapmaking.
+As an additional check, we repeated the analysis using PR3 maps, for which such corrections are less complete, and found consistent results.
+In particular, the observed difference between $R_{Q/q}$ and $R_{U/u}$ remains unchanged.
+This leaves residual miscalibration as a more plausible contributor to the observed offset.
+In addition, variations in dust properties (e.g. composition or alignment efficiency) across clouds may also contribute to its origin.
 In the following section, we explore these possibilities in more detail.